 As with Cuba in general, places listed as hostels in Santa Clara tend to be more like home-stays where you pay for a room in a family home.
 Such Santa Clara hostels, however, are dotted all over the city, with plenty of options within easy reach of the center.

-Written by local enthusiast for Santa Clara hostels
+Written by Travel Expert Santa Clara

 Laura T